-Shane Williams on The Rugby Site Posted about 5 years ago
+Shane Williams on The Rugby Site Posted over 5 years ago

 Shane Williams played 87 caps for Wales and 4 for the Lions.
 He is Wales’ most capped winger and with 58 tries to his name is his country’s leading try scorer; and third on the list of international try scorers.
 Shane was first selected for Wales in 2000 by Graham Henry though suffered from injury and doubts over his size in his early years in the national side.
 He recovered from both and was part of the Wales Grand Slam winning sides of 2005 and 2008, and was named IRB Player of the Year in 2008.
 The diminutive winger became the darling of the Cardiff crowd as he sidestepped his way around the best defences in the world.
 Shane retired from international rugby in 2011 and will finish his playing career with the Ospreys at the end of the 2012 season.

 |Topic||News & Opinions|

 Shane Williams on the Players that Inspired Him